Dumbo: Plot

-During the clowns' act, Dumbo jumps off the platform and prepares to fly.
-He drops the feather, but Timothy assures him it was only a psychological aid, and Dumbo successfully flies about the big top, much to the delight of the public, and throws peanuts to the other elephants as payback.
+During the clowns' fire act, Dumbo jumps off the platform and prepares to fly.
+He drops the feather, but Timothy assures him it was only a psychological aid.
+As Dumbo successfully flies about the big top, much to the audience’s delight, he throws a trunkful of peanuts to the other elephants as payback.
 Dumbo gains fame and fortune, Timothy becomes his new manager and signs him to a Hollywood contract, and Mrs. Jumbo is freed.
-She and Dumbo are given a private coach on the train, and the crows wave goodbye to the elephants as they travel away.
+She and Dumbo are given a private coach on Casey Jr., and the crows wave goodbye to the duo as they travel away.

 Voice cast

 The voice actors are uncredited for their roles in the film.